aery-chan/aerys-discord/rules.md

 TODO: Have the community add and remove rules

 ### §a
-Rule infractions will be puished by the [admin team](#noun-admin-team) based on two factors:
+Rule infractions will be punished by the [admin team](#noun-admin-team) based on two factors:
 • The severity of the infraction
 • How intentional the infraction is believed to be